 Leaf lettuce is easy to grow, and, if you're sure to sow a bit more seed every week or two, you'll have a constant supply for salads and sandwiches throughout the season.
-Simply scatter the seed, cover with fine layer of soil or compost, and keep moist.
+Simply scatter the seed, cover with a fine layer of soil or compost, and keep moist.
 You'll be harvesting dainty, flavorful leaves in about three weeks.

 02 of 10

 Spinach is rich in nutrients and antioxidants, perfect raw in salads or cooked in a huge variety of dishes.
 As a bonus, it's also easy to grow.
 Plant spinach in full sun to part shade, and water regularly.
 Fertilizing with fish emulsion every two weeks is also a good idea.
 It is best to harvest spinach young when the leaves are about two to three inches long.
-To keep it from bolting in summer heat, try planting a heat-tolerant variety like 'Bloomsdale Long Standing.'
-As with lettuce,... sow a fresh crop every few weeks.
+To keep it from bolting in the summer heat, try planting a heat-tolerant variety like 'Bloomsdale Long Standing.'
+As with... lettuce, sow a fresh crop every few weeks.

 03 of 10

 You could start these indoors, but why?
 These prolific plants germinate very well once the soil has warmed a bit.
 Direct sow the squash after your last frost date.
 They'll germinate in approximately ten days.
 While often a very easy-care plant, zucchini is sometimes afflicted with a couple of issues.
 Squash vine borers can sometimes attack a plant, and vines will start dying for no apparent reason.
 Slicing into the stem will often reveal the borer.
 The other issue is powdery mildew which is... easier to deal with if it caught at the beginning stages.